 Head to Head Comparison: Table Saw vs Band Saw

 You will find that both saws are similar in some of their features, but they have different capabilities.

 The blade of a table saw, and a band saw are both powered by either a direct-drive or belt-driven motor.
 The difference between which type of motor is used comes down to both the blade size and the general build of either saw.

 A band saw has a thin and narrow blade that is flexible, while a table saw like a circular saw, uses a thicker and more circular carbide blade to make a clean and precise cut.

 A table saw blade is usually mounted on an arbor and connected to the motor.
-Table saw blades have razor-sharp jagged teeth which is exactly why they are used to cut through various dense materials.
+Table saw blades have razor-sharp jagged teeth which are exactly why they are used to cut through various dense materials.

 Speed is another great factor to consider when purchasing a saw.
 Both the table saw and band saw are almost neck and neck when it comes to speed.
 They both utilize powerful motors.
 A band saw can go up to 1,000 feet per minute, and the table saw blade rotates at around 3500 RPM.